pkourouklidis/panoptes-wiki/Algorithm-Runtimes.md

 To implement an algorithm in a way that a specific algorithm runtime can understand, users should follow the specifications provided by the developer of the runtime.
 Below are the specifications for the currently deployed runtimes.

 ## Python Function Algorithm Runtime
 The specifications for this _Algorithm Runtime_ are quite simple.
-In [this](https://gitlab.agile.nat.bt.com/BETALAB/research/panoptes/example-algorithm-repo) repository you can find the example of an algorithm implemented for this runtime.
+In [this](https://gitlab.agile.nat.bt.com/BETALAB/research/panoptes/example-algorithm-repo) repository you can find an example algorithm implemented for this runtime.

 All the user needs to do is implement a function called `detector` like so:
 ```python